Brian-Pho/CR4-DL/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 - Use embodied cognition in robotics to obtain behavior-based robotics.
 - Approach cognition in terms of how it’s affected by the physical body.
 - Both approaches question the necessity of modeling cognition as information processing.
-- Do we really need the framework assumption that cognition is information processing in order to understand the full range of behaviors and achievements of which cognitive agents are capable?
+- Do we really need the framework assumption that cognition is information processing to understand the full range of behaviors and achievements of which cognitive agents are capable?

 ## Chapter 14: The cognitive science of consciousness